s-afchar/Blondel_Calculator/README.md

 ![Alt text](Images/Screenshot.jpg "Screenshot")

 This program computes a straight stair based on the Blondel formula (2R + T = 61).
+(I am both an GC and Architecture student, believe me or not, this little piece of code is a time saver when I am a bit charrette).

 ## Getting started